 If you want to use GDAL on a desktop, the easiest way to get started is to install QGIS Desktop which has installers available for Linux, Windows, and Mac.
 If you are on a server, then you should install GDAL via your OS Packager.
 Windows users who don't want QGIS (or want a non-install required set of binaries) can use one of the GISInternals binaries which includes GDAL and MapServer.

 For the rest of this article, we will assume you are using GDAL via QGIS desktop

-These 2 command line tools can be found in the bin folder of your FWTools install.
+These 2 command line tools can be accessed via QGIS shell menu of your QGIS install.
 To start using these tools.
 The below are instructions for windows, but are very similar for other OS>

 - From the shell - cd into your directory that has the data you want to convert

 If you want a comprehensive listing of options offered by ogr2ogr or ogrinfo, run the following at the FW Tools Shell.